wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Checking connection with the Wazuh manager
 ==========================================

 Locally, you can check the :doc:`wazuh-agentd.state </user-manual/reference/statistics-files/wazuh-agentd-state>` file.
-The Wazuh agent keeps its status reported in this file.
+The Wazuh agent keeps reporting its status in this file.
 To check the current status and verify the agent is connected to the manager, run the following command on the endpoint.

 .. tabs::